2D Subsurface (Poisson) Model#

 • ny (int) – number of discretization points in y-direction

-• mesh_elements (str) – name/type of finite elements ‘Lagrange’ is the default value
+• mesh_elements (str) – name/type of finite elements; ‘Lagrange’ is the default value

-• mesh_elements_degree (tuple[int, int]) – degree of mesh elements
+• mesh_elements_degree (tuple[int, int]) – degree of mesh elements (parameter, state)

-• random_seed (int | None) – random seed to control synthetic ground truth generation if random noise is choosen for that.
+• random_seed (int | None) – random seed to control synthetic ground truth generation

 nx: int#